 - You want to edit and print an image: If your files have high resolution and low compression, then you can use this format to edit and then print them.

-3. What are PNGs
+What are PNGs?

 You should consider using PNGs when:

 - You want to add a little bit of spice to your website through high-quality transparent media files.
 One of the most valuable features of this format is its “alpha channel,” which allows you to choose different transparency degrees.
-Moreover, with its color depths, PNG format creates more vibrant images.
+Moreover, with its colour depths, the PNG format creates more vibrant images.

 - You nееd smаll filеs: the PNG format allows you to reduce the file to very tiny sizes, making a perfect image file for your website.
-This is especially relevant for those images which are simple in their shapes, colors, or texts.
+This is especially relevant for those images which are simple in their shapes, colours, or texts.

-How to Optimize Images for WordPress
+How to Optimise Images for WordPress

-1. How to Optimize WordPress Images With Plugins
+How to Optimise Images With Plugins

 Let’s take a look at the list below: